rockyryco0/pypypro/README.md

 # pypypro
-Just my sample of python language
+Just a sample of book store program.